-In 2021 the Florida Department of Environmental Protection performed a Source Water Assessment on our system.
+In 2023 the Florida Department of Environmental Protection performed a Source Water Assessment on our system.
 The assessment was conducted to provide information about any potential sources of contamination in the vicinity of our wells.
 There is one potential source of contamination identified for this system with a high susceptibility level.
-The assessment results are available on the FDEP Source Water Assessment and Protection Program website at https://fldep.dep.state.fl.us/swapp or they can be obtained from Margaret Riley, Town Clerk 850-638-1781.
+The assessment results are available on the FDEP Source Water Assessment and Protection Program website at https://prodapps.dep.state.fl.us/swapp/ or they can be obtained from Marcy Brock, Utility Billing Clerk at 850-638-1781.

-If you have any questions about this report or concerning your water utility, please contact Margaret Riley, Town Clerk at 850-638-1781.
+If you have any questions about this report or concerning your water utility, please contact Marcy Brock, Utility Billing Clerk at 850-638-1781.
 We encourage our valued customers to be informed about their water utility.
 If you want to learn more, please attend any of our regularly scheduled meetings.
-They are held on the third Thursday each month 5:00 PM, 1607 Second Avenue, Wausau FL 32463.
+They are held on the third Thursday each month at 5:00 PM, 1607 Second Avenue, Wausau FL 32463.

 The Town of Wausau routinely monitors for contaminants in your drinking water according to Federal and State laws, rules, and regulations.
-Except where indicated otherwise, this report is based on the results of our monitoring for the period of January 1 to December 31, 2021.
-Data obtained before January 1,2021 and presented in this report are from the most recent testing done in accordance with the laws, rules, and regulations.
+Except where indicated otherwise, this report is based on the results of our monitoring for the period of January 1 to December 31, 2023.
+Data obtained before January 1, 2023 and presented in this report are from the most recent testing done in accordance with the laws, rules, and regulations.